Cloud4Wi-Create/geosdk/documentation/sdk/integration/android.md

 }
 ```

-It could be convenient to set a different value for the debug and the relase build types.
+It could be convenient to set a different value for the debug and the relase build types, as they will genmerally have two different Mobile Keys.

-> Note that the certificates used for the two build types are generally different, and thus their SHA1 fingerprint will be different.
-For this reason, you should create two different Clietn Apps, one for the debug and one for the release build, each with its own fingerprint (see [Project Configuration](/project-configuration.md)).
-A common solution is to create two different projects, one for test and one for production, and create an Android Client App on each project, using the debug fingerprint for the test project and the release fingerprint for the production project.

 ```gradle
 buildTypes {